itssayushhere/Medical_Facilities/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-## Contact

-If you have any questions or feedback, please feel free to reach out to us at [email@example.com].

----

 Thank you for using our Vite-React based healthcare website!